bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/index.md

 ----

-This diagram is an overview of the major components of the development workflow:
+This diagram is an overview of the major components of our development workflow:

 [![Development workflow](../assets/dev-workflow-overview.png#only-light)](../assets/dev-workflow-overview.png)
 [![Development workflow](../assets/dev-workflow-overview-dark.png#only-dark)](../assets/dev-workflow-overview-dark.png)